pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 ## Our migration process

-Facing a new database, the core application team couldn’t help but feel concerned about its stability and reliability.
+Facing a new database, the core application team couldn't help but feel concerned about its stability and reliability.
 To boost their confidence, we decided to pilot the system on some less critical services.
 The entire testing process had three stages.

 The first stage was to use TiDB as a MySQL replica cluster and sync data using [TiDB Data Migration](https://docs.pingcap.com/tidb-data-migration/stable) (DM).
-The application side examined whether TiDB’s data consistency, stability, and performance met their requirements.
+The application side examined whether TiDB's data consistency, stability, and performance met their requirements.
 After that, we routed a small proportion of online requests to read from TiDB and observed the data.
 As everything went smoothly, we gradually increased the proportion until TiDB completely took over all read requests.
-The data validation didn’t fail.
+The data validation didn't fail.
 By then, the application side had faith in TiDB and was ready to move on to the next stage.

 ![Migration stage 1](media/chehaoduo-migration-1.jpg)